 It was time to seek a more stable lifestyle, and Bob and Millie talked over where they'd like to raise their family.
 Both agreed that of all the places Bob had worked, the stint they had most enjoyed was one in Wilmington, Delaware.
 So Bob put in an application with the Delmarva Power & Light Company in Wilmington, and was hired as a power plant engineer on April 1, 1953.
-It proved the perfect fit, and Bob remained in the position until his retirement in 1983 on the thirtieth anniversary of his hiring.
+It proved the perfect fit, and Bob remained in the position until his retirement in 1983 on the 30th anniversary of his hiring.

 Bob and Millie completed their family with the birth of their second son, and work and parenthood kept them busy in the years to come.
 But gradually they began to find time for other interests.
 Millie became an expert bridge player and is now a Life Master.
 Bob, meanwhile, began to reignite his old passion for baseball.

 In particular, with the minor leagues now struggling, he became fascinated with commemorating the heroics of the stars of the glory days of the minor leagues.
 The statistical records of many of these players were shockingly incomplete, and Bob began the painstaking work of filling in the gaps.
 He started making trips to the Library of Congress and using interlibrary loan to track down old box scores.
 He got additional help from the fortuitous discovery of two articles in The Sporting News.